-4. About OPC
+About OPC

-OPC is a Commonwealth government agency established under the Parliamentary Counsel Act 1970.
-OPC is headed by First Parliamentary Counsel (FPC) and two Second Parliamentary Counsel.

-OPC is the Commonwealth's principal provider of professional legislative drafting and publishing services.
-OPC delivers timely, high quality drafting and advisory services for Bills, subordinate legislation, prepares compilations of laws as amended and publishes laws and instruments on behalf of more than 70 agencies.
-OPC also provides comprehensive, free access to Commonwealth legislation and related material through the Federal Register of Legislation website.

-OPC has about 100 staff.
-This consists of 3 statutory officers and other staff employed under the Public Service Act 1999.
+- 6.1 OPC is a Commonwealth government agency established under the Parliamentary Counsel Act 1970.
+OPC is headed by First Parliamentary Counsel (FPC) and two Second Parliamentary Counsel. - 6.2 OPC provides timely, high quality legislative drafting and publication services.
+These include drafting and advisory services for Commonwealth Bills, legislative instruments and other instruments as well as comprehensive public access to Commonwealth legislation, particularly through the Federal Register of Legislation website. - 6.3 OPC has about 100 staff.
+This consists of the 3 statutory officers referred to in paragraph 6.1, and other staff employed under the Public Service Act 1999.
 These other staff include approximately 40 drafters, 40 publications staff, and 17 corporate services staff.